pchanda/TinkerML/_posts/2017-10-11-Tensorflow-read-variable-length-csv-file.md

 ---
 layout: post
-title: Read csv file with variable number of fields using Tensorflow.
+title: Read csv file with variable number of fields using Tensorflow
 ---

 ```python
 import tensorflow as tf